-In both current and prior periods, financial liabilities are classified as subsequently measured at amortised costs, except for:
+Financial liabilities are classified at amortised costs, except for:

 - Financial liabilities arising from the transfer of financial assets which did not qualify for derecognition, whereby a financial liability is recognised for the consideration received for the transfer.
 In subsequent periods, the Group recognises any expense incurred on the financial liability; and - Financial guarantee contacts and loan commitments.